Reynel Hugnatan

-Reynel Frances T. Hugnatan (born November 3, 1978) is a Filipino professional basketball player for the Meralco Bolts of the Philippine Basketball Association.
+Reynel Frances T. Hugnatan (born November 3, 1978) is a Filipino professional basketball player who plays for the San Juan Knights franchise of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
+He also serves as an assistant coach for the Meralco Bolts of the Philippine Basketball Association (PBA).
 He was picked 9th overall by the Coca-Cola Tigers in the 2003 PBA draft.